barning/historyplayer/README.md

 # historyplayer
 An interface for recorded talks.

-For running this on your localhost, do this: `npm install` then
+For running this on your localhost: `npm install` then
 `gulp`